michael-brade/derby-entity/README.md

     - model path `$locale.locale` to point the current lowercase locale (en, de, ...)
     - view function `t($locale, path, params)` to return the translation of path in the current locale See below for detailed i18n information.
-* a browserify bundle that provides `jQuery` and exposes the following DataTables requires:
+* in case you want the DataTables implementation: a browserify bundle that provides `jQuery` and exposes the following DataTables requires:
 ```
 require('datatables')
 require('datatables.bootstrap')